-In addition to the requirements of this Policy, officers of Hackney Council are required to adhere to the Hackney Council Code of Conduct for Employees which includes requirements in relation to aiming to avoid conflicts of interests and declaring them in writing should they occur.
+In addition to the requirements of this Policy, officers of London Borough of Hackney are required to adhere to the Hackney Council Code of Conduct for Employees which includes requirements in relation to aiming to avoid conflicts of interests and declaring them in writing should they occur.
+Employees should comply with the Council's Policy on Gifts and Hospitality.